femtomc/jaxmax/README.md

 > [!WARNING]
 > This is not nearly as featured as `jax.jit`.
 Indeed, some things you _cannot_ do with this now:
-> * Invoke a `jaxmax.jit` function inside of code which you want to lower to MAX.
+> * Invoke a `juju.jit` function inside of code which you want to lower to MAX.
 > * No keyword arguments to specify static arguments.

 ## State of coverage of JAX primitives